blaenk/site/input/notes/distributed-systems.markdown

 <toc />

+# System Principles

+## Reliability

 Software can be considered to be reliable when it continues to work correctly even when things go wrong.
-The things that can go wrong are _faults_, so a system that anticipates faults and can cope with them are known as fault-tolerant or resilient.
+The things that can go wrong are _faults_, so a system that anticipates faults and can cope with them is known as fault-tolerant or resilient.
+Faults can be caused by hardware, software, or humans.

+## Scalability

 Scalability is a system's ability to cope with increased load.
 In other words, if a system grows a particular way, what options are available to cope with that growth.